 KonMari Folding Method via Organised Home and Life

-How To Organize Office Drawers
+Organize Office Drawers

 organized desk drawer

-Office supplies usually are either super small (think paperclips, staples, things like that) or really big (paper).
-Having those organized in the same drawer can be a challenge, but it can be done.
+Office supplies usually are either super small (think paper clips, staples, things like that) or really big (paper).
+Having those organized in the same drawer can be a challenge, but it can be done!

 organized desk drawer